Your browser does not support JavaScript!

 "The tax base is determined a) from the net income (profit or loss), always without the influence of International Accounting Standards, for taxpayers required to maintain accounts.
 A taxpayer that prepares financial statements in accordance with International Accounting Standards regulated by European Community shall apply for the purposes of this Act to determine net income and to determine other data decisive for determining the tax base a special legal regulation [CZ GAAP]).
 When determining the tax base, entries in off-balance sheet account books are not taken into account, unless otherwise provided in this Act. ..."

 Thus, since Czech accounting law assumes the mandated chart of accounts will be used for accounting purposes, if a different chart of accounts is used, it will need to yield the same result as if the mandated chart or accounts were used.
-While this is not impossible with careful mapping and associated adjustments, it is generally more practical to use the mandated national GAAP COA for Czech accounting and taxation purposes, and a separate IFRS compatible COA for IFRS recognition, measurement, reporting, and disclosure purposes.
+While this is not impossible with careful mapping and associated adjustments, it is generally more practical to use the mandated national GAAP COA for local accounting/taxation purposes and a separate COA for IFRS reporting and disclosure purposes.

 As a general rule, only publicly traded entities have a formal obligation to apply IFRS or US GAAP guidance.
 As such, their accounting system must be robust enough to fulfill the extensive recognition and measurement guidance outlined in these standards.